MohammedAdnanDA/netflix-sql-analysis/README.md

 SELECT COUNT(*) AS total, title
 FROM netflix
 WHERE type = 'Movie'
-  AND casts ILIKE '%Salman Khan%'
+  AND cast ILIKE '%Salman Khan%'
   AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10
 GROUP BY title;

 -- 1️⃣4️⃣ Top 10 actors in Indian movies who have appeared in the highest number of movies WITH actor_list AS (
-  SELECT UNNEST(STRING_TO_ARRAY(casts, ', ')) AS actor
+  SELECT UNNEST(STRING_TO_ARRAY(cast, ', ')) AS actor
   FROM netflix
-  WHERE type = 'Movie' AND country LIKE '%India%' AND casts IS NOT NULL )
+  WHERE type = 'Movie' AND country LIKE '%India%' AND cast IS NOT NULL )
 SELECT actor, COUNT(*) AS movie_count
 FROM actor_list